astrale-sharp/typstfmt/README.md

 You can :
 - request features (something you'd like configurable)
-- show a problematic snippet of code.
+- open an issue with a snippet of code that is not formatted how you'd like it.

 ## Contributing to the Code Base